Marita21/ThermalDesign/README.md

-# Thermal Simulation of a Satellite Subsystem
+# Thermal Simulation of a Satellite Subsystem!

 This project models the thermal behavior of a satellite subsystem using the Finite Difference Method (FDM).
 It calculates node temperatures over time for various spacecraft components, including radiators, structures, and multilayer insulation (MLI).